 But when it comes to wealth planning, all too often, wealth owners do not tackle the topic with individualized wealth planning strategies.
-And if things become turbulent, you'll be right in the eye of the storm and events will take over control.
+And if things become turbulent, you'll be right in the eye of the storm, and events will take over control.
 So let's have a look at how you can develop your wealth planning strategy in a few steps.

 Starting with a clear map of all your assets will help you find the route of wealth planning.
-Along with the detailed catalog, you should assess which assets you want to allocate to which goal later in the process.
+Along with the detailed catalog, you can assess which assets you want to allocate to which goal later in the process.

 How to define individualized wealth planning strategies?

 This is not rocket science, and there's no standard approach.
 Start with where you are and assess what's in place and could potentially contribute to your plan.

 No plan is also a plan if you are comfortable with letting things happen.
 However, you should be aware of what it means for you and your successors and heirs in detail.

 In all other cases, evaluate which areas you may need to enhance the current situation and where you may need specialist advice.